VR Viewer Menu

 With the Mixed Reality option, designers can specify the environmental elements within the experience.
 When users run the experience in Mixed Reality (MR) or Augmented Reality (AR) mode, these elements will be concealed, whereas they will be visible in other modes.
 This flexibility empowers designers to craft a unified experience that seamlessly transitions across Virtual Reality (VR), Mixed Reality (MR), or Augmented Reality (AR) modes.

-In addition to single user MR mode, MR mode can be used in collaboration, the following tutorial shows users located in the same room, how to perform synchronization to work effectively in the MR mode.
+In addition to single user MR mode, MR mode can be used in collaboration, the following tutorial shows how users located in the same room perform synchronization to work effectively in the MR mode.